Pre-update profile action¶

 }

-If the external service returns an error response (either defined or undefined) or fails to respond entirely, it will be treated as an error in executing the action.
-In any of these cases, the application that initiated the profile update request will receive a 500 Internal Server Error.
+If the external service returns an error response (either defined or undefined) or fails to respond entirely, Asgardeo marks the action as an error.
+In any of these cases, the application that initiated the profile update request receives a 500 Internal Server Error.

 Below is an example of an error response returned by the service implementing the pre-update profile action.